 Natural England has begun to investigate how to improve coastal access along a 95 km stretch of coast in North Yorkshire and East Riding of Yorkshire between Easington and Filey Brigg.
-New access is expected to be ready at some time during 2016.

 Officers from North Yorkshire County Council and the East Riding of Yorkshire Council are providing expert local advice and helping to ensure there is full consultation with local interests during the development of the route.

 This 21 mile stretch of the England Coast Path (ECP) is now open to the public.
 Coastal access rights came into force along this section of the Easington to Filey Brigg stretch on Wednesday 10 May 2023, by order of the Secretary of State.

 On 18 August 2020, the Secretary of State announced his decision to approve a stretch of the England Coast Path in North Yorkshire and East Riding of Yorkshire between Easington and Filey Brigg.
 Natural England’s report to the Secretary of State is still available to view.

 Natural England will publish further details of the approved route in due course.

 Work is now underway to prepare the new stretch of coast path for public use.
 The first step is to contact owners and occupiers of the affected land to discuss the design and location of any new infrastructure which is needed, such as signs and gates.

 When preparations are complete, new access rights will come into force along the route and adjoining spreading room.